anna328p/wsf/README.md

     "21" 	=> "]",
     "22" 	=> "G"

-Uses a semi-custom Brainfuck interpreter in which cells can have infinite values, and there are 1048576 cells.
+Uses a semi-custom BF interpreter in which cells can have infinite values, and there are 1048576 cells.